-The idea here is that an increase in public expenditure on HEIs will induce offsetting changes in demand through the operation of a binding regional public sector expenditure constraint.
-In a Welsh context, this operates through the Barnett formula, which determines the allocation of Welsh Assembly Government funding from the central government in Westminster13.
-The conventional regional multiplier analysis, which we presented in Section 2 above, implicitly assumes that the financing of the HEI expenditures in Wales comes from outwith the country - from the Westminster Government - with no ramifications for other elements of government expenditure.
+In the context of the peripheral regional economies of the UK, the idea here is that an increase in public expenditure on HEIs will induce offsetting changes in demand through the operation of a binding regional public sector expenditure constraint.
+In the Scottish, Welsh and Northern Irish contexts, this operates through the Barnett formula, which determines the allocation of devolved Government funding from the central government in Westminster.
+In the case of England there is no comparably binding regional public sector expenditure constraint.
+However, even in these circumstances it is interesting to explore the opportunity cost of public funding of London HEIs by asking what the consequences would be of using the funds for an alternative use, such as expanding the public sector in England.
+The conventional regional multiplier analysis, which we presented in Section 2 above, implicitly assumes that the financing of the HEI expenditures in London comes from a supra-regional source - the Westminster Government - with no ramifications for other elements of government expenditure in England.